-We have audited the compensation report (pages 31, 32 and 35) of DKSH Holding Ltd. for the year ended December 31, 2020.
-The audit was limited to the information according to articles 14-16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance).
+We have audited the compensation report of DKSH Holding Ltd. for the year ended December 31, 2021.
+The audit was limited to the information according to articles 14-16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the tables on pages 42 to 43 and page 44 of the compensation report.